alexrudnick/dissertation/BURNDOWN.md

   * what if it turns out that the domain mismatch is too bad?
     * maybe the sense distinctions in europarl aren't similar enough to the bible.
-  * MAYBE SKIP maybe also be like "here are the sense distinctions present in Europarl"
-  * MAYBE SKIP what's the accuracy of the trained classifiers on europarl? would that be good to report?

 ## integration
   * figure out what the simplest thing we can do is that demonstrates an